edac-epscor/nmepscor-data-collection-form/README.md

 # Next Steps

 ***
+* Convert sqlite db to real db if userbase will ever expand
 * Finish bowerizing CSS which has minor mismatch in versions.
   - Unpin(?) versions and move closer to trunks/stable
 * EMail job/task